 This is not a control but a system of wiring that turns the boiler off when neither the room thermostat nor the cylinder thermostat needs it.
 Without this, the boiler can continue to ‘cycle’ and waste energy.

 Find out more about the different types of timing controls available:

 This will automatically switch your heating off when you’re not at home, or when you don’t need it, such as when you’re in bed.

 Programmers allow you to set ‘on’ and ‘off’ time periods.
 Most models will let you set the central heating and domestic hot water to go on and off at different times.
 There may also be manual overrides.
 Check that the timer on the programmer is correct before you set your programmes.
 You may also need to adjust it when the clocks change.

 Choose a cold evening and time how long it takes for your house to warm up to a comfortable temperature – this is the warm-up time.
 Then turn the heating off completely and time how long it takes for the house to start to get uncomfortably cold – this is the cool-down time.

 You can now set your timers including the warm up and cool down time.
 For example, you can make sure that the heating goes on with a warm-up time before you wake up and turns off before you leave the house.
-If you insulate your home, it will warm up faster and cool down more slowly, so you’ll save money on heating.
+If you insulate your home, it will warm up faster and cool down more slowly and hold the heat more efficiently, so you’ll save money on heating.